SkillBridge Explained: How It Works and How to Prepare Before Separation

 Program Timeline Pay Status Purpose Best For

-SkillBridge Final 180 days Full active duty pay + benefits Civilian internship/training Career changers, hands-on learners
+SkillBridge Final 180 days (AF/SF: rank-capped at 60-120 days as of Mar 2026) Full active duty pay + benefits Civilian internship/training Career changers, hands-on learners

 Terminal Leave Final days before ETS Full active duty pay + benefits Early separation, job start, relocation Everyone (you've earned it)